lucasmazzetto/lucasmazzetto/README.md

 #### I am an **electrical engineer** actively seeking technical and professional challenges in engineering projects.

-I have experience and a strong interest in research and development of projects related to embedded systems, robotics, computational systems, and electronics.
+I have experience and a strong interest in research and development of projects related to electronics, embedded systems, machine learning, and robotics.

 ## 🛠️ Skills